-In 2007, Natalie relocated to Atlanta and joined the outpatient rehabilitation team at Children’s Healthcare of Atlanta, delivering services in a multidisciplinary framework.
-During that time, she evaluated and treated early communication delays, communication difficulties associated with autism spectrum disorder (ASD), speech sound disorders, and language disorders in toddlers through early school age.
+In 2007, Natalie joined the Outpatient Rehabilitation Program at Children’s Healthcare of Atlanta delivering services in a multidisciplinary framework.
+During that time, she evaluated and treated early speech and language delays, communication difficulties associated with autism spectrum disorder (ASD), speech sound disorders, and language disorders in toddlers through school-age children.

-Currently, Natalie dedicates much of her time to early communication evaluations within longitudinal research protocols designed to investigate early emergence of autism and diagnostic stability.
-Additionally, Natalie is involved in community outreach initiatives aimed to educate, mentor, and coach speech-language pathologists and other related professionals in the areas of ASD red flags, early communication assessment and social communication development.
+Natalie is involved in community outreach initiatives aimed to educate, mentor, and coach speech-language pathologists and other related professionals in the areas of autism red flags, early communication assessment and social communication development.
+She is also passionate about parent coaching and education efforts to support social communication and interaction in young children with autism.